-SRG 114 Perioperative Principles II
+Perioperative Principles II

 This course covers skills that are not specifically those of the first scrub role.
 The principles and practice of the circulator are examined as well as the proper and safe execution of procedures and use of equipment.
-Special emphasis is on non-sterile as well as sterile field, identification of basic instruments by type, function, and name and their care, handling and assembly, identification and preparation of surgical supplies, identification, preparation and handling of sutures, identification, preparation and handling of needles, identification, assembling and handling of accessory and special equipment, and the principles of draping.
+Special emphasis is on non-sterile as well as sterile field, identification of basic instruments by type, function, and name and their care, handling and assembly, identification and preparation of surgical supplies, identification, preparation and handling of sutures, identification, preparation and handling of accessory and special equipment, and the principles of draping.